fireflycons/aws-toolbox/README.md

 # Installation

-This module is published in the [PowerShell Gallery](https://www.powershellgallery.com/packages?q=aws-toolbox)
+This module is published in the PowerShell Gallery for [Windows PowerShell](https://www.powershellgallery.com/packages?q=aws-toolbox) and [PowerShell Core/Linux](https://www.powershellgallery.com/packages?q=aws-toolbox.netcore)

 # What this is
 A module containing a collection of PowerShell scripts I've created to ease various tasks.